 To prepare for these performances students engage in rehearsals, workshops and music camps.
 The annual Year 7-8 music camp takes place in Term 1 each year.

-The new Performing Arts Centre was opened in 2004 and comprises of two large teaching areas, a rehearsal room which doubles as a green room, five teaching studios and a 200-seat auditorium.
+The Performing Arts Centre, opened in 2004, comprises of two large teaching areas, a rehearsal room which doubles as a green room, five teaching studios and a 200-seat auditorium.

 |John Chatfield||Director of Music

 |Neil Coy||Symphony and Class Music|

 |Neil Coy||Wind Orchestra #1|

 |Steven Richards||Double Bass|